 Subdivision, aggregation, and selection

 The indoor environment is complex and indoor spaces often have hierarchical structures.
 For several indoor applications, a careful decomposition of an indoor space is required to reflect these hierarchical structures.
-To support the representation of such configurations, the subdivision, aggregation, and selection processes on the CellSpaces can help achieve them.
+To support the representation of such configurations, the subdivision, aggregation, and selection processes on the CellSpaces can be applied.